 The first thing you need to do is create a page and start adding blocks that meet your needs.
-A good place to start is by using the Hero of the Galaxy and the Media Card blocks found in the Nova Blocks plugin.
+A good place to start is by using the Hero block and the Media Card blocks found in the Nova Blocks plugin.
 These two alone can help you tell your story to the world.

 To add a new block, all you have to do is click on the ⊕ inserter button inside the editor, click the Browse all button, and select the block you need from the Nova Blocks section.

 Don’t stop there.
 Use the other available blocks to create a page that contains the necessary info your visitors might want to know: team members, opening hours, menus, contact information, and so on.

-ℹ️ Quick tip: use the Hero of the Galaxy block to introduce new sections on your website and create a coherent layout for your visitors.
+ℹ️ Quick tip: use the Hero block to introduce new sections on your website and create a coherent layout for your visitors.

 Step 2: Set up anchor links for blocks

 Once your blocks are up and running on your one-page website, you need to move to the next step and create anchor links for each section.

 With the help of these jump links as others call them, you can use the navigation menu to link to a specific section on the same page (that creates the “scroll to” effect).